cakephp/docs/en/orm/entities.rst

 While :doc:`/orm/table-objects` represent and provide access to a collection of objects, entities represent individual rows or domain objects in your application.
-Entities contain persitent properties and methods to manipulate and access the data they contain.
+Entities contain persistent properties and methods to manipulate and access the data they contain.

 Entities are created for you by CakePHP each time you use ``find()`` on a table